 How sweet and fair she seems to be.

-In the first stanza of this piece the speaker begins by addressing a rose.
+In the first stanza of ‘Go, Lovely Rose’, the speaker begins by addressing a rose.
 This flower is one that he is planning of sending to a woman he loves.
-He asks the rose to first upon its arrival in the hand of this woman, inform her that she should not be wasting time.
+He asks the rose to first upon its arrival in the hand of this woman, informs her that she should not be wasting time.
 The speaker hopes the flower, and the beauty and love it represents, will encourage the woman to accept his advances.
 It is not only her time she is wasting, but the speaker’s as well.

 Tell her that’s young,